 - Unclaimed Property Notices Mailed to Owners by State Controller - from Fiscal Year 1997-98 through 2011-12

 Shortly after assuming office in January 2007, Controller Chiang successfully sponsored legislation to lift a law that prohibited him from notifying 80% of property owners that their cash, stocks, deposits and other valuables had been sent to the State for safekeeping and were available to be claimed.
 The new law also allows the Controller to notify owners when their property is about to be sent to the State, giving owners the opportunity to reestablish contact with the business, or have their property sent directly to them.
 In the first year under the reform law, the Controller’s office sent 2.5 million notices to property owners – more than double the 1.2 million sent out in the previous decade.
 Without the law, only 509,000 notices would have been mailed to owners, instead of the 8.8 million notices mailed through the end of August 2013.

-Since January 2007, Controller Chiang reunited owners with about $2.7 billion of property that had been lost or forgotten – $1.7 billion that had been sent to the State, and $981 million that was reclaimed by owners from the business before it was sent to the State.
-As of June 2013, Chiang also returned 181 million shares of securities to owners, which is more than 30 times the amount returned to owners during the previous decade.
+Since January 2007, Controller Chiang reunited owners with $2.9 billion in cash that had been lost or forgotten, more than any previous Controller.
+Chiang also returned more than 230 million shares of securities to owners, which is more than 68 times the amount returned to owners during the previous seven years.